coda/packs-sdk/docs/tutorials/get-started/cli.md

 The instructions below assume some familiarity with the terminal / command prompt.
 If you aren't used to using this interface consult the help material for your operating system.

-Lastly, one of the libraries used by the SDK requires that your machine has some additional developer tooling installed.
-If you have done other software development you may already have them on your machine, but if not please consult their [help documentation][isolated_vm_requirements] for the packages that need to be installed.

 ## Set up the Pack structure